About Sabrina Soto | |

 Sabrina’s mom is now retired and a hands-on grandma to Sabrina and Natasha’s kids.
 Since her mother is no longer decorating, Sabrina gave her mom’s home a makeover as a Mother’s Day present in 2014.

-Soto’s design aesthetic incorporates her Latin roots while considering her clients’ requirements.
+Sabrina’s design aesthetic incorporates her Latin roots, while considering her clients’ requirements.
 She also consults her mom often and enlists Maria as her shopper for home reno projects.

 Also Read: 7 Interesting Facts About Tarek El Moussa From Flip or Flop